 - Application for School Direct (salaried) places is via the UCAS scheme.
 Application for Teach First is via their own website.

-- School Direct (salaried) applicants require a minimum degree classification of 2:2 and GCSE passes at grade C in Maths, English and for primary trainees, Science.
+- School Direct (salaried) applicants require a minimum degree classification of 2:2 and GCSE passes at grade C or Level 4 in Maths, English and for primary trainees, Science.
 Teach First applicants require a minimum degree classification of 2:1 and GCSE passes at grade B in Maths, English and for primary trainees, Science.at grade C.

 - The drop-out rate for Teach First trainees leaving the profession is as much as 20% during training and 40% within five years.
 Those training with our SCITT partner Kent and Medway Training had a drop-out figure of 4% during training.
 Nationally, the drop-out rate for trainee teachers is 1 in 10 after five years.
 PLEASE RESEARCH THIS DATA independently for the latest figures.